dvtsai/dvtsai/README.md

 - 👋 Hi, I’m Daphne Tsai
-- 👀 I’m interested in perception in autonomous vehicles
+- 👀 I work on 3D perception for autonomous vehicles
-- 🌱 I’m currently learning about sensor fusion and deep learning
+- 🌱 I’m currently learning about autonomous control systems
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to discuss current perception challenges in the autonomous vehicle industry
 - 📫 How to reach me: dvtsai@umich.edu

 <!---